microsoft/vscode-docs/docs/editor/codebasics.md

 You've covered the basic user interface - there is a lot more to VS Code.
 Read on to find out about:

 * [Intro Video - Setup and Basics](/docs/introvideos/basics.md) - Watch a tutorial on the basics of VS Code.
-* [User/Workspace Settings](/docs/customization/userandworkspace.md) - Learn how to configure VS Code to your preferences through user and workspace settings.
+* [User/Workspace Settings](/docs/getstarted/settings.md) - Learn how to configure VS Code to your preferences through user and workspace settings.
-* [Editing Evolved](/docs/editor/editingevolved.md) - Lint, IntelliSense, Lightbulbs, Peek and Goto Definition, and more
+* [Code Navigation](/docs/editor/editingevolved.md) - Peek and Goto Definition, and more
 * [Integrated Terminal](/docs/editor/integrated-terminal.md) - Learn about the integrated terminal for quickly performing command line tasks from within VS Code.
 * [IntelliSense](/docs/editor/intellisense.md) - VS Code brings smart code completions.
 * [Debugging](/docs/editor/debugging.md) - This is where VS Code really shines
-* [Customization](/docs/customization/overview.md) - Themes, settings, and keyboard bindings

 ## Common Questions